PHACDataHub/privacy_rac_demo/README.md

 ### Drafting Interfaces and Workflows

-How can the user interface be improved to better facilitate both validation and software testing as an integrated part of the drafting process?
+How can the user interface be improved to better facilitate both validation and testing as an integrated part of the drafting process?

 ### Enhanced Defeasibility